Allied Health Professionals

 These are just a few of the reasons why you should join us:

-- We're outstanding! – The CQC has rated The Royal Marsden as 'Outstanding' again.
+- The CQC has rated The Royal Marsden as 'Outstanding' again!

-- Our quality of care – we have an overall patient experience rating of 9/10, the highest score for any Trust (Care Quality Commission Inpatient Survey 2015)
+- We have an overall patient experience rating of 9/10, the highest score for any Trust for quality of care.

-- Our commitment to our staff – we provide our staff with the training, support and staffing levels that enable them to to provide the best care to patients
+- We provide our staff with the training, support and staffing levels that enable them to to provide the best care to patients.

 - Our breadth of Allied Health Professional roles – our AHP's work across all aspects of the trust, including general oncology, critical care, paediatrics, haematology, private care and in the community